 The benefits of reflexivity in qualitative research are well documented (Vučković Juroš, 2022).
-Too much emphasis on introspection may result in the researchers' experiences gaining dominance over that of the participants' (Olmos-Vega, 2022).
-Similarly, performative reflexivity, where self-disclosure is superficial or scripted - can compromise authenticity.
+Too much emphasis on introspection may result in the researchers' experiences gaining dominance over those of the participants (Olmos-Vega, 2022).
+Similarly, performative reflexivity, where self-disclosure is superficial or scripted, can compromise authenticity.
 The researcher's involvement in emotionally charged research can blur the researcher's reflexive stance (Janzen, 2016).
-Similarly, communicating the researcher's subjectivities is sometimes misconstrued especially by positivists as admitting the bias hence questioning validity of findings (Jamieson et al., 2023; Savolainen et al., 2023).
+Similarly, communicating the researcher's subjectivities is sometimes misconstrued, especially by positivists, as admitting bias, which in turn questions the validity of the findings (Jamieson et al., 2023; Savolainen et al., 2023).
 In effect, striking a balance between honestly communicating subjectivities and maintaining an analytic distance can be problematic.
-Institutional constraints such as word limits, rigid structure and disciplinary norms may limit documenting reflexive practices (Olmos-Vega et al., 2022).
-The researcher in engaging in reflexive practice must adapt such practices to suit diverse cultural and geopolitical contexts (Von Unger, 2021).
+Institutional constraints, such as word limits, rigid structures, and disciplinary norms, may limit the documentation of reflexive practices (Olmos-Vega et al., 2022).
+Researchers engaging in reflexive practice must adapt these practices to suit diverse cultural and geopolitical contexts (Von Unger, 2021).